ryankwilliams/teflo/docs/users/definitions/provision.rst

         - True

     *   - flavor
-        - The name or ID of the flavor to boot.
+        - The name of the flavor to boot.
         - String
         - True